katherinesebastin/AdvWebDevelopmentProject/Definition and Planning.md

 #### 2. Information Flow & Relationships
 1.	**Player Profile Creation:**
-- Create Profile Screen: New players enter basic details (name, HP, skills, items).
+- Create Profile Screen: New players enter their name.
 - Save Profile: Data is stored in the database, accessible through the user’s dashboard.

 2.	**Updating Player Stats:**